FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Send=This is the button you use to send messages in the compose message page. (http://lichess.org/inbox/new)

 Increment in seconds=Increment in this context means how many seconds are added every time you make a move.
 So if you set time to 5 minutes and increment in seconds to 2, it would be a "5+2" game.
 This means that each player would have 5 minutes on the clock, and every time the player makes a move, 2 seconds are added.
-This sentence appears in the "Create a game" menu (http://lichess.org/setup/hook).
+Appears in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page with the "Clock" time control.

 Free Online Chess=This sentence appears in the title of every page e.g. "lichess  • Free Online Chess" on the "Play" page as it appears in the English version.
 This means it shows up as the title of browser windows and tabs.
 Technical: by title here we are literally referring to the HTML <title> tag that carries this.